-For a guide to the user interface for editing tags on pages, see the tagging section in our contributor guide.
+For a guide to the user interface for editing tags on pages, see the tagging section in our editor guide.

 Note that proper use of tags is important; we are increasingly using automation to generate lists of content, landing pages, and cross-linking of articles.
 Failure to properly tag articles as indicated below can prevent articles from being listed correctly.

 Ways tags are used on MDN

 There are several ways tags get used on MDN:

 - What type of document is it?
 Is it a reference?
 A tutorial?
 A landing page?
 These can be used when filtering searches, so they're really important!